40 Environmental Conditions to a Better Year-Round Resort

-The Resort on Garibaldi will likely be the first one built and operated in British Columbia that has completed the Environmental Assessment Office review and received approval.
-Attached to the approval are 40 legally binding conditions that address the issues and concerns that were brought up during the Environmental Review process.
+The Resort on Garibaldi will be the first one build in British Columbia that has completed the Environmental Assessment Office review and received approval.
+Attached to the approval are 40 legally binding conditions that address many of the issues and concerns that were brought up during the Environmental Review process.

 These conditions ensure that the project meets the standards the stakeholders and other impacted parties expect, and create a better, more environmentally sound project.